isomerpages/cris-scri/news-and-events/workshops-and-training/_posts/2024-03-26-post-Clinical Research Coordinator Level 1 Programme.md

 <li>
 <p>This training programme is funded by the Ministry of Health in collaboration
-with Health Sciences Authority, Singapore Health Services, National Healthcare Group, National University Health System, and Nanyang Polytechnic.</p>
+with Health Sciences Authority, Singapore Health Services, National Healthcare Group and National University Health System.</p>
 </li>
 </ul>
 </li>